RandyMac83/Drone-Mapping/README.md

 Above includes sample data that I collected for this project.
 This may allow for you to see how this software is supposed to function.
 Above I have the README.txt that will better explain how to properly run this software.
 </br></br>
-<b>*Note to reduce download size don't download my sample data it is several GBs in size.<b>
+<b>*Note to reduce download size don't download my sample data it is several GBs in size.
+All supplemental .xyz and .txt files are located on my google drive because they were too large to upload here.
+Link below.<b>